 Teenage boy, 16, fatally shot near Fort Pierce while getting mail outside house

-Detectives in St. Lucie County are investigating a fatal shooting Monday afternoon near Fort Pierce that claimed the life of a 16-year-old teen while getting mail outside his house.
+Detectives in St. Lucie County are investigating a fatal shooting Monday afternoon near Fort Pierce that claimed the life of a 16-year-old teen while getting mail outside his grandmother's house where he was staying.

-Investigators said the shooting occurred in the 2600 block of Juanita Avenue, west of Northwest 25th Street.
+Investigators said the shooting occurred around 1:45 p.m. in the 2600 block of Juanita Avenue, west of Northwest 25th Street.

 "He was going out peacefully to get his mail.
 Someone fired multiple rounds, hitting him," Sheriff Ken Mascara told WPTV's Joel Lopez.
 "He was declared dead when he arrived at the hospital.